OGALI/MinutesFluidics/src/pages/team/alexander-bevacqua.md

 weight: 1
 ---

-Alexander is a U4 Bioengineering student at McGill University in Biomolecular and Cellular Engineering.
-He has spent his past summer in a biological engineering research lab and has firsthand experience with how lengthy and complex existing diagnostic strategies for MRSA are.
-Alexander is minoring in Finance, and as such, he enjoys studying the financial feasibility of bioengineering innovations.
-In MinutesFluidics, Alexander concentrates on device design, finances, fluid flow modelling, heat transfer modelling, and external affairs.
+Alexander has his B.Eng. in Bioengineering from McGill University.
+During his year-long engineering capstone project, he researched microfluidic device manufacturing strategies and worked on design simulations that would precede prototype development.
+In MinutesFluidics, Alexander concentrates on device design and external affairs.